 It all started in Rome.
-As these things so often do.
+As things often do.

 We were on a long weekend away.
 Sleeping in a pokey little room in a depressing apartment somewhere near the center of town.
 Trying to catch some early spring sun after a miserably long winter in London.